Make the Country your Classroom -

 IDI at beginning and ending of program

-Participation in Individual IDI Feedback Sessions at the beginning and ending of program
+Participation in Group- and Individual IDI Feedback Sessions at the beginning and ending of program

 For more Information, contact Heike Fahrenberg, PhD, Associate Professor and Director, C.V.
 Starr-Middlebury School in Germany